-In 18 short months, households across Minnesota and the U.S. will be asked to fill out a Census 2020 form.
+In a year, households across Minnesota and the U.S. will be asked to fill out a Census 2020 form.

 At stake is the number of representatives each state will get in Congress, and distribution of billions of dollars to states and within states for the upcoming decade.

 The biggest change in the next census is that 75% to 80% of households will be invited to fill out their form online.
-The rest will get the traditional written form.
+The rest will get the traditional printed form.

 The Minnesota State Demographic Center is gearing up to ensure the biggest possible participation in the upcoming census.
-The Metropolitan Council is helping to prepare for the census in the seven-county metro region.
+The Metropolitan Council is leading some technical and geographic tasks in the seven-county metro region.
 What are known as Complete Count Committees have an important role to encourage participation in the census at the local level.

 How census data is used

 A decennial (every 10 years) census is called for in the U.S. Constitution, as is the apportionment of Congressional representatives based on the census.
-In 2010, Minnesota would have lost its eighth congressional seat had about 8,700 fewer people filled out their forms, according to Andrew Virden, Director of Operations and Engagement for the State Demographer’s office.
-This time around, it is estimated that the state could lose a seat by 10,000 to 30,000 people, he said.
+In 2010, Minnesota would have lost its eighth congressional seat had about 8,700 fewer people filled out their forms, according to Andrew Virden, director of operations and engagement for the State Demographer’s office.
+In 2020, the eighth congressional seat is again at stake.

 In addition, the Council’s forecasts and annual population estimates are all based on and benchmarked to the previous census, Graham said.
 And those estimates become the basis for distribution of local streets aid and local government aid from the state, for example.